1989 Cotton Bowl Classic: Pre-game buildup

+Having been ranked number 1 but ultimately losing the conference championship left the Bruins and fans with unrealized expectations.
+It was still possible for UCLA to achieve an NCAA record seven consecutive bowl game victories, and five New Year's Day bowl game wins in seven years.

 The 1989 game between UCLA and Arkansas was highly publicized in the Dallas area because UCLA quarterback Troy Aikman was expected to be the #1 pick in the NFL draft by the Dallas Cowboys.
 Much was made of Cowboys coach Tom Landry watching Aikman practice at Texas Stadium (UCLA's practice facility for game preparation).
 Head coach Ken Hatfield suspended All-American defensive end Wayne Martin and All-American offensive guard Freddie Childress days before the game, for an undisclosed violation of team rules.
 This severely hampered Arkansas' play on both sides of the line of scrimmage.